years ago carpets were made so well they were able to last a lifetime, even

 everything else, carpets are not made nearly as durable as they once were.
 Today

-carpet makers cut corners wherever they can to save money and offer a different grade
+carpet makers cut corners wherever they can to save money and be able to offer a

-Carpet manufacturers today make at least 12 basic grades of carpet to choose
+Carpet manufacturers today make many different grades of carpet to choose

-can meet their expectations and still be affordable.
+can meet all their expectations and still be within their budget.

 Here is a basic explanation of carpet grades and how